AdobeDocs/document-services/src/pages/use-cases/page-content/archiving-and-retrieval/search-and-indexing.md

 ---
-title: Adobe Developer — Search and Indexing
+title: 'ADocument Services API Use Case: Search and Indexing'
 ---

 ## Search and Indexing